sp94/Peacock.jl/paper/paper.md

 Photonic crystals are also a promising platform for materials known as photonic topological insulators [@wu2015scheme; @wang2019band;
-@blanco2019engineering], the photonic analogue of the electronic topological insulators [@kane2005z; @kane2005quantum; @bernevig2006quantum],
+@blanco2019engineering], the photonic analogue of the electronic topological insulators [@kane2005z; @kane2005quantum; @bernevig2006quantum]
-whose exotic surface states could allow light to be guided around defects, impurities, and sharp corners without backscattering [@rider2019perspective].
+for which the 2016 Nobel Prize in Physics was awarded, and which may allow light to be guided around defects, impurities, and sharp corners without backscattering [@rider2019perspective].

 `Peacock.jl` provides a user-friendly interface to analyse and predict the behaviour of 2D photonic crystals, with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability.
-As well as common tools to study the eigensolutions of photonic crystals, such as visualising the eigenmodes or the plotting the eigenvalues on a band diagram as in \autoref{fig:examples}a-e), `Peacock.jl` also includes built-in using Wilson loop methods [@blanco2020tutorial] to study the topology of photonic bands.
-Although interest in band topology has been heightened after the 2016 Nobel Prize in Physics was awarded for the study of electronic band topology, to our knowledge `Peacock.jl` is the first open-source package that allows the band topology of photonic crystals to be studied using Wilson loops, as in \autoref{fig:examples}f-g.
+As well as common tools to study the eigensolutions of traditional photonic crystals, such as visualising the eigenmodes or the plotting the eigenvalues on a band diagram as in \autoref{fig:examples}a-e), `Peacock.jl` also includes built-in using Wilson loop methods [@blanco2020tutorial] to study the topology of photonic bands.
+Although there exists open-source software to study photonic bands [@johnson2001block] and to study topology in electronic bands [@gresch2017z2pack], to our knowledge `Peacock.jl` is the first open-source package for studying the band topology in photonic crystals, as in \autoref{fig:examples}f-g.

 Finally, `Peacock.jl` includes a `Zoo` submodule of crystals from published works.
 If you model a photonic crystal with `Peacock.jl`, please consider